Jim Palmer: Early life

 Jim played baseball for the Beverly Hills Yankees, where he pitched and also hit home runs as an outfielder.
 The family eventually moved to Scottsdale, Arizona, where Jim played baseball, basketball, and football at Scottsdale High School.
 He earned All-State honors in each of these sports, also graduating with a 3.4 grade-point average in 1963.
-Palmer also showed his prowess at American Legion Baseball.
 The University of Southern California, UCLA, and Arizona State University each offered him full scholarships; Stanford University offered a partial scholarship as well.

 Bobby Winkles of Arizona State suggested that Palmer get more experience playing collegiate summer baseball, so Palmer went to South Dakota to join the Winner Pheasants of the Basin League.
 The team advanced all the way to the league finals, and Palmer caught the attention of Baltimore Orioles scout Harry Dalton while pitching in the second game of the championship.
 According to Palmer, 13 Major League Baseball (MLB) teams recruited him after the season wrapped up, but Jim Russo (the scout who also signed Dave McNally and Boog Powell) and Jim Wilson of the Orioles made the best impression on his parents with their polite manners.
 Palmer signed with Baltimore for $50,000.